Stabilizing Rate of Stochastic Control Systems: Problem Formulation

 \textbf{Problem (OSR).} Solve the optimization problem:

-subject to
+subject to (\ref{system}).

-\begin{remark} The constant $\kappa$ in Definition \ref{def-rho-u} does not affect the value of $\rho(u)$ or $\rho^\ast$.
-The reason is that $\kappa$ only compensates for a finite number of initial steps, while $\rho(u)$ characterizes the asymptotic growth of the second moment as $k\to\infty$.
-Thus, the optimal stabilizing rate is determined solely by the tail behavior of the system, and not by the particular choice of $\kappa$. \end{remark} \begin{remark} Problem (OSR) does not assume mean-square stabilizability.
-By Definition \ref{def-rho-star}, $\rho^\ast$ is the infimum over nonnegative $\rho$ for which condition stable holds for some $\kappa$ and an admissible control policy.
+\begin{remark} Problem (OSR) does not assume mean-square stabilizability.
+By Definition \ref{def-rho-star}, $\rho^\ast$ is the infimum over nonnegative $\rho$ for which the stability condition holds for some $\kappa$ and an admissible control policy.
 Accordingly, $\rho^\ast$ may be less than, equal to, or greater than one; $\rho^\ast<1$ implies that mean-square stabilization is achievable and $\rho^\ast$ characterizes the fastest rate of convergence, whereas $\rho^\ast\ge 1$ indicates that only a minimal growth rate can be attained.
 Throughout this paper, we uniformly refer to $\rho^\ast$ as the optimal stabilizing rate. \end{remark}

-In the remainder of the paper, we develop two complementary approaches to address Problem (OSR).
-The first extends the norm-based framework of \cite{Hu17} to the stochastic setting, yielding a characterization of the optimal stabilizing rate and its computable bounds.
-The second reformulates the problem as an optimal control problem and leads to a Bellman-type equation.
-This Bellman equation can be further reduced to a nonlinear matrix eigenvalue problem, which becomes the basis of the RNVI scheme used to approximate $\rho^\ast$ and sharpen its computable bounds.
+In the remainder of the paper, we first develop a norm-based characterization of the optimal stabilizing rate, which extends the quantitative stability analysis from deterministic switched systems to the stochastic setting with multiplicative noise and provides computable bounds for the optimal stabilizing rate.
+We then introduce an optimal control formulation within the state-feedback policy class.
+This formulation leads to a Bellman-type equation, which can be further reduced to a nonlinear matrix eigenvalue problem.
+Since valid solutions of this eigenvalue problem require strictly positive-definite matrices, we develop the Regularized Normalized Value Iteration scheme to construct regularized fixed points and corresponding feedback controllers.
+The resulting solutions yield certified bounds for the optimal stabilizing rate.
+We also study the gap between the certified bounds, including a sufficient condition for gap closing and a necessary structural condition for nonvanishing gaps.